MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineVoicemailPolicy.md

 ## PARAMETERS

 ### -Filter
 This parameter accepts a wildcard string and returns all voicemail policies with identities matching that string.
-For example, a Filter value of Tag:* will return all preconfigured voicemail policy instances (excluding forest default “Global”) available to use by the tenant admins.
+For example, a Filter value of Tag:* will return all preconfigured voicemail policy instances (excluding forest default "Global") available to use by the tenant admins.

 ```yaml
 Type: String